ebrelsford/uc_buyingclub/README.txt

 TODO
 ----

-While the concept of ordering periods exists, /buyingclub/finalize does not allow the user to pick a ordering period.
+While the concept of ordering periods exists, the module does not allow a user to pick an ordering period.

-There should be a way to view finalizations as made using the above page, as a summary (all products), by-distributor, and by-user.
+Track overstock (the amount ordered from distributors that wasn't ordered by members).

+Make updated invoices more easily themed.